amir-shiri2022/amir-shiri2022/README.md

 - 👋 Hi, I’m Amir Shiri
-- 👀 I’m interested in c# and DDD
+- 👀 I’m interested in C# and DDD